Skip to content

 Your Career

-5G and wireless connectivity is an enabling technology that is playing a larger role in Advanced Manufacturing, Smart Cities, Vehicles and Transportation, and Healthcare.
+5G and wireless connectivity is an enabling technology that is playing a larger role in advanced manufacturing, smart cities, vehicles and transportation, and health care.
 Employment opportunities are not limited to the mobile network operators and have expanded to different industries.
 There are numerous employment opportunities in the planning, developing, manufacturing, co-ordinating, implementing, maintaining and managing of telecommunications systems for businesses and government.

 Graduates of the program work at cell phone service providers, equipment manufacturers, in-house information technology (IT) departments, sales departments, and specialized telecommunication and networking companies.